 ARE YOU INTERESTED?

-To encourage all DWeb Campers to connect more deeply with others and reflect on Camp activities/discussions throughout the weekend, we invite participants to be active facilitators for home groups, or small sharing circles with the same few people at the end of each day.
+To encourage all DWeb Campers to connect more deeply with others and reflect on Camp activities/discussions, we will be holding Small Groups of 5-8 people each day.
+We invite you to become a Weaver of a sharing circle, leading a group of the same 5-8 people at the end of each day.

 ROLE OF WEAVERS:

-The role of a Weaver is to facilitate a Home Group.
+The role of a Weaver is to facilitate a Small Group.

 In our mind, facilitation includes, but is not limited to: